project-ida/mit/README.md

-# MIT
+# Website
-Website showcasing the LENR work going on an MIT
+An example website

 ## About the website code